 Can I get a scholarship?
 Outstanding achievers

 Have you made outstanding achievements in your education and personal development?
 And are you a national of a country outside the EU/EEA?
 Then you’re a good candidate for one of the HAN scholarships below.
 Don't meet these requirements?
 Then you might want to search for scholarships elsewhere.
-For example, with scholarship organizations in your own country or on the Study in Holland website.
+For example, with scholarship organizations in your own country or on the Study in NL website.